 As per the simple definition, interactive voice response (IVR) is a technology that allows a computer to interact with humans through the use of voice and DTMF tones input using a keypad.
 An IVR system interacts with callers, gathers information and routes calls to the appropriate recipient.

-A simple IVR system for call center seamlessly route your customers to the right agent or department using customizable call flow mechanisms.
+A simple IVR system for call center seamlessly routes your customers to the right agent or department using customizable call flow mechanisms.
 There can be different types of IVRs used in a call center :

 IVR for Self-Service

-Intelligent IVR System, also called auto attendant or automated voice, allows businesses to service high call volumes at a lower cost.
+Intelligent IVR System, also called auto-attendant or automated voice, allows businesses to service high call volumes at a lower cost.
 It can identify & segment callers, and resolve their query without transferring to a live agent.
 Calls are transferred to live agents only when the caller is unable to find the information they require, helping call center agents be more productive & effective by giving them more time to deal with complex interactions.

 An IVR solution installed on a hosted software platform that allows businesses to access the IVR application on the internet.
 This enables the organization to deliver 24/7 customer service, even after office hours.
-Having a hosted IVR System is the best way for enterprises to gain loyalty and improve satisfaction.
+Having a hosted IVR system is the best way for enterprises to gain loyalty and improve satisfaction.

-An agent-assisted IVR solution helps the contact center to optimize the cost of operations and along with delivering a consistent customer service.
+An agent-assisted IVR solution helps the contact center to optimize the cost of operations and along with delivering consistent customer service.
 The agent can dynamically direct pre-recorded phrases to initiate a dialog with the customer, without the customer knowing an agent is involved.
 This helps in eliminating customer frustrations caused by complex-structured menu options.

-Why IVR System Is Important For Business
+Why IVR System Is Important

 Take a note of the following business benefits of an IVR system-